mitsuba-renderer/drjit/docs/unused/gpu.rst

 Manually triggering JIT compilation
 -----------------------------------

-It is sometimes desirable to manually force Enoki's JIT compiler to generate a kernel containing the computation queued thus far.
+It is sometimes desirable to manually force Dr.Jit's JIT compiler to generate a kernel containing the computation queued thus far.
 For instance, rather than compiling a long-running iterative algorithm into a single huge kernel, a single kernel per iteration may be preferable.
 This can be accomplished by